Methodology Used in Research on Corporate Operations in Occupied Territories: Crimea and Palestine

 The name of the company operating on the ground in the occupied land.
 Please see the Notes section in the record for additional information on the relationship between the Local Company and the Primary Company.

 The location of the Local Company, or the company with operations in the occupied territory.
-In the case of agricultural concerns, the most proximate city/town will be named.
+In the case of agricultural, extractive and other rural concerns, the most proximate city/town will be named.
 Internet and other Cloud-based companies, which offer services but do not have physical offices within the territories, will be included in the database.
 Internet and Cloud-based companies will be identified by individual cities, where services have been documented.